-Based on statistics, email is the main driver of leads and revenue for B2B marketers at 73 percent and 63 percent, respectively.
-Furthermore, email as a platform is said to be 40 times more effective for customer acquisition than social channels.
+Based on statistics, email is one of the main driver of leads and revenue for B2B marketers, proving to be 40% more effective than social media.

-These numbers only prove that email marketing still tops any other marketing channel for your business’s lead generation efforts—if you do it right.
+These numbers only prove that email marketing is like ol’ reliable when it comes to marketing channels for your business’s lead generation efforts—if you do it right.
 Marketing teams monitoring such trends will naturally beef up their email campaigns, which means you’re going up against some pretty stiff competition.

 The key is not to flood your prospects’ inbox with emails that have little to no value for them.
 Instead, you need to stand out from the crowd and lead the way by catching your leads’ attention with email marketing principles and techniques that resonate with them.

 - Everyday people are bombarded by hundreds of emails, so standing out is more important than ever.
 The key is to find the perfect balance of compelling language without becoming spammy.

 - Automation tools can be a marketers best friend, when utilized right.
 Remember; personalization is key.